German state vote tests support for Berlin's crisis management | Politics

 German state vote tests support for Berlin's crisis management

+"Weil has a sensible approach and it would be good if he really implements what he is promising," said voter Holger Gruetzner, noting his main worry was "that many people won't be able to pay to heat their home".
+Exit polls will be published as voting closes at 6 p.m.
+(1600 GMT) on Sunday, before official results start to be announced from 6:30 p.m.

-That would provide a boost for the SPD, which lost the two previous regional votes to the opposition conservatives of former Chancellor Angela Merkel and has slumped in polls to 18-20% at national level after scoring 25.7% in the 2021 federal election.
-But the election - the last regional vote this year - is expected to deliver a mixed message on support for the three-way "traffic light" federal coalition, given the diverging fortunes of the two junior partners.
+The SPD has more at stake than its conservative rivals, who were polling second place in Lower Saxony but won the two previous regional votes, in Schlewsig-Holstein and North Rhine-Westphalia.
+Scholz's party has slumped in polls to 18-20% at national level after scoring 25.7% in the 2021 federal election.
+The election - the last regional poll this year - is expected to deliver a mixed message on support for his three-way "traffic light" federal coalition, especially given the diverging fortunes of the two junior partners - the Green and Free Democrats (FDP).

-But the pro-business Free Democrats (FDP), which are not a natural fit with the Greens and SPD, risks failing to even reach the 5% hurdle to enter parliament, according to polls.
-The party is suffering from being often seen as putting the brakes on popular government programmes due to its focus on fiscal rectitude, said Philipp Koeker, political scientist at the University of Hanover, the capital of Lower Saxony.
+The pro-business FDP, which are not a natural fit with the Greens and SPD, risk failing to even reach the 5% hurdle to enter the state parliament, according to polls.
+The party is often seen by voters as putting the brakes on popular government programmes due to its focus on fiscal rectitude, said Philipp Koeker, political scientist at the University of Hanover, the capital of Lower Saxony.

 "The FDP could become even more of a difficult partner in the coalition if they fail to enter the state parliament," Koeker said.
-Meanwhile the far-right Alternative for Germany looks set to nearly double its share of the vote to around 10% in Lower Saxony, reflecting a surge at national level as it benefits from growing frustrations with the political establishment's management of the economic crisis.
+Meanwhile, the far-right Alternative for Germany looks set to nearly double its share of the vote to around 10% in Lower Saxony, reflecting a surge at national level on frustrations with the cost of living crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)